 Let me explain.

 The Dallas Road Waterfront Pathway extends from Fisherman’s Wharf to the Ross Bay Cemetery on the south side of the James Bay neighbourhood.
 On a difficulty scale, the paved path is considered easy with no major elevations.
 Leashed dogs are welcome on the pathway.

 The Breakwater District (formerly known as Ogden Point) is the where the port is that welcomes tens of thousands of visitors who arrive in Victoria each year by cruise ship.
 With four deep-sea berths, it is not uncommon to see up to three cruise ships in port at the same time during the Alaska cruising season, or see them anchored in the Strait of Juan de Fuca, waiting for their turn to berth.

 During the 2019 season that runs from April 16th to October 25th, passengers from over 260 ships will disembark looking for a memorable experience in Victoria.
 If you’ve never been on a cruise ship, seeing these mammoth beasts up close is amazing.
-And that is exactly what a walk along the breakwater will do during cruise ship season.
+And that is exactly what a walk along the breakwater or along Dallas Rd in Victoria BC will do during cruise ship season.

 The breakwater is a massive concrete pier that juts out into the sea and helps calm the waters to enable ships to dock.
 A walk or jog along the breakwater is refreshing and scenic with beautiful mountain vistas and an abundance of marine wildlife.
 It is also a popular location for divers to enter and exit the waters.